Lima-X/Win32.Nebula/README.md

 ## Parts
 - Core:\
-  As the name already says, its basically the main(core) part of this software...
+  As the name already says, its basically the main(core) part of this software...\
+  Consisting of a Loader and the main Executable in the form of a encrypted Dll.

   - \_riftldr:\
-    Main Executable containing the Core-Loader (S1) and its packed Resources, as well as many other Features.
+    Main Executable containing the Core-Loader (S1) and its packed Resources, as well as many other Features and Services.

   - \_riftdll:\
     Main Payload Dll also containing the Loader-Stub (S2).\
-    after initializazion Controll will be given to this
+    After initializazion, Controll will be given to this which can then be used as as a seperate "EntryPoint" that is fully protected by the loader.

   - \_riftutl:\
-    Build utility used to compress/encrypt, obfuscate internal data and patch _rift.
+    Build utility used to compress/encrypt,
+    obfuscate internal data, patch _rift and more.

 - Sub:\
   These are sub parts like services or small standalones used by the core part.

   - \_riftmmi:\
     Dll Injector used to inject the RootKit Dll.\
-    (Using parts of BlackBone/Xenos by DarthTon)
+    (Using parts of BlackBone/Xenos by DarthTon)\
+    ((instead of being a standalone this will be moved into \_riftdll and \_riftldr in the future))

   - \_rifturk:\
-    The RootKit Dll that will primarily hide Processes and Files.
+    The RootKit Dll that will primarily hide Processes, Files and more.

 ## Feature List:
 - Usermode Rootkit: